lukaponikvar/Projektna_Programiranje_2/README.md

 >  2

 > [!NOTE]
-> All sequences that could logically take an arbitrary amount of sequences are implemented in such a way, however the project restrictions make it unfeasable.
+> All sequences that could logically take an arbitrary amount of sequences are implemented in such a way, however the project restrictions make it unfeasible.

 ### Authors:
 - Anara Nemanič